Like it or not, winter is here.

 Freezing temperatures slow the chemical reactions that occur in a vehicle’s battery.
 As a result, battery power drops significantly in the winter.
 To ensure drivers have enough “juice” while they’re out on their routes, get your batteries tested now.
 Replace any old or weak batteries or make system repairs where needed.

-It may sound strange to check your vehicle’s cooling systems in cold weather.
-But these systems keep engines operating within the correct temperature range—year-round.
-Having the wrong coolant, which could actually freeze, causes significant maintenance issues, so make sure the one you choose is temperature-appropriate.
+It may seem unusual to inspect your vehicle’s cooling system in cold weather.
+However, these systems maintain engines within the correct temperature range year-round.
+Using the wrong coolant, which can actually freeze, causes significant maintenance issues, so ensure the one you choose is temperature-appropriate.

-Coolant also helps keep the passenger compartment’s heater operating properly—essential for the winter months.
-It also makes a lot of sense to switch to a winter-grade oil that performs better in cold weather.
+Coolant also helps keep the passenger compartment’s heater operating properly, which is essential for the winter months.
+It also makes sense to switch to a winter-grade oil that performs better in cold weather.

-You can get a mechanic to check your systems for you or work with a fleet management company to take care of all maintenance for your fleet.
+You can hire a mechanic to inspect your systems for you or work with a fleet management company to handle all maintenance for your fleet.

 Fleets on the maintenance program here at Foss National Leasing benefit from scheduled maintenance year-round.
 So they don’t have to worry about a system breaking down in the middle of winter.